ad-si/adriansieber-com/_drafts/germany-you-have-failed-the-metric-system.md

 $1\,kJ$ is approximately the energy needed to lift $100\,kg$ vertically $1\,m$.
 This means if you eat one piece of German chocolate ($\approx 90\,kJ$) you can lift a quarterback $90$ times $1$ meter. 💪
-Now you also now why eating less is far more important for loosing weight than exercising.
+Now you also know why eating less is far more important than exercising for loosing weight.

 ## Length

-Worst of all, even the parade discipline of the metric system - measuring lengths - is not spared.
+Worst of all, even the parade discipline of the metric system — measuring lengths — is not spared.
 For many fields there exists the convention to use "Zoll" (inch) as the preferred (or even the mandatory) unit.